We are in 20 States now and soon to be in all 50

 Veteran Operated Non-Profit Organization Member

-- we are proud members of the Veteran Owned Business Project.
-VOB is the leading FREE directory of nearly 17,000 businesses owned by military veterans (VOB), active duty military, reservists and service disabled veteran owned businesses (SDVOSB) of the United States Army, Air Force (USAF), Marines (USMC), Navy (USN), Coast Guard (USC) and National Guard.
-Join us in showing your support for our armed forces by proudly searching for products and services that are all made by, sold by or serviced by United States military veterans!
+- we are proud members of the Veteran Business Project.
+VOB is the leading FREE directory of nearly 17,000 businesses runned by military veterans (VOB), active duty military, reservists and service disabled veteran operated Charities (SDVOSB) of the United States Army, Air Force (USAF), Marines (USMC), Navy (USN), Coast Guard (USC) and National Guard.
+Join us in showing your support for our armed forces by proudly supporting the causes they believe in by United States military veterans!

 The Blue Alert Law is now in 20 States.
 See if your State has the Blue Alert Law by clicking the About Us tab above.
 If your State does not have it, Call your State Reps., and tell them you want the Blue Alert Law in your State.